-If your leave payouts form part of a genuine redundancy employment termination payment, we will apply a tax rate of 32% to those payments (as per the ATO tax schedule referenced above) as well as allocating them to a pay category that will be reported as a "Lump Sum A" value on the employee's individual non-business payment summary.
+If your leave payouts form part of a genuine redundancy employment termination payment, we will apply a tax rate of 32% to those payments (as per the ATO tax schedule referenced above) as well as allocating them to a pay category that will be reported as a "Lump Sum A" value on the employee's income statement.

 If you have any questions or feedback please let us know via firstname.lastname@example.org